 The source of this aversion?
 We live in a world filled with demonstrable problems, some manageable if not tractable.
 Some here to stay.
 Given the known needs of this world, who has time to invent new, imaginary problems, parading them around in their hypothetical clothing?
 I can identify one type of promulgator: those who want to distract us from the real, manageable problems.

 Seeing Christians buy into conspiracy theories, however, cuts much deeper than the general fare of conspiracy theorists.
 Why?
 Christians claim the highest standard of truth by being followers of Jesus, who, under interrogation by Pontius Pilate, said, “My kingdom is not of this world. . . .
 In fact, the reason I was born and came into the world is to testify to the truth.
 Everyone on the side of truth listens to me” (John 18).
 Follow that with, “Howbeit when he, the Spirit of truth, is come, he [the Holy Spirit] will guide you into all truth . . . .”
-(John 16)—and you have raised the bar for truth telling extremely high, so high that endorsing few malicious fables undermines one’s authority to mention the truth.
+(John 16)—and you have raised the bar for truth telling extremely high, so high that endorsing a few malicious fables undermines one’s authority to mention the truth.

 So this article is my theory on why many Christians latch onto conspiracy theories.
-It is my attempt both to understand them and to disabuse them of the current trend that I would characterize as, first, conflating the kingdom of heaven with a nationalistic fervor, and, second, grabbing whatever is offered to maintain a belief that this amalgam of nationalistic politics and faith is viable.
+It is my attempt both to understand them and to disabuse them of the current trend that I would characterize as, first, conflating the kingdom of heaven with a nationalistic fervor, and, second, grabbing whatever is offered in order to maintain a belief that this amalgam of nationalistic politics and faith is viable.

 Conspiracy Theory: Defined